 We own and occupy an R&D and manufacturing facility in Athlone, Ireland and a manufacturing facility in Wilmington, Ohio.
-We either purchase active drug product from third parties or receive it from our third-party licensees to formulate product using our technologies.
+We either purchase active pharmaceutical ingredients ("API") from third parties or receive it from our third-party licensees to formulate products using our technologies.
 The manufacture of our products for clinical trials and commercial use is subject to Current Good Manufacturing Practices ("cGMP") regulations and other regulations.
 Our manufacturing and development capabilities include formulation through process development, scale-up and full-scale commercial manufacturing and specialized capabilities for the development and manufacturing of controlled substances.

-Although some materials and services for our products are currently available from a single source or a limited number of qualified sources, we attempt to acquire an adequate inventory of such materials, establish alternative sources and/or negotiate long-term supply arrangements.
-We believe we do not have any significant issues in finding suppliers.
+Although some materials and services for our products are currently only available from a single source or a limited number of qualified sources, we attempt to acquire an adequate inventory of such materials, establish alternative sources and/or negotiate long-term supply arrangements.
 However, we cannot be certain that we will continue to be able to obtain long-term supplies of our manufacturing materials.

 Our supply chain is growing with an expanding external network of third-party service providers involved in the manufacture of our products who are subject to inspection by the FDA or comparable agencies in other jurisdictions.
-Any delay, interruption or other issues that arise in the acquisition of active pharmaceutical ingredients ("API"), raw materials, or components, or in the manufacture, fill-finish, packaging, or storage of our marketed or development products, including as a result of a failure of our facilities or the facilities or operations of third parties to pass any regulatory agency inspection, could significantly impair our ability to sell our products or advance our development efforts, as the case may be.
-For information about risks relating to the manufacture of our marketed products and product candidates, see "Item 1A-Risk Factors" and specifically those sections entitled "-We rely on third parties to provide services in connection with the manufacture and distribution of our products" and "-We are subject to risks related to the manufacture of our products."
+Any delay, interruption or other issues that arise in the acquisition of API, raw materials, or components, or in the manufacture, fill-finish, packaging, or storage of our marketed or development products, including as a result of a failure of our facilities or the facilities or operations of third parties to pass any regulatory agency inspection, could significantly impair our ability to sell our products or advance our development efforts, as the case may be.
+For information about risks relating to the manufacture of our marketed products and product candidates, see "Item 1A-Risk Factors" in this Annual Report and specifically those sections entitled "-We rely on third parties to provide services in connection with the manufacture and distribution of our products" and "-We are subject to risks related to the manufacture of our products."